florenciotarson/terraform-beginner-bootcamp-2023/README.md

 #### Printing Vars

-We can print an env var using echo eg. `echo $HELOO`
+We can print an env var using echo eg. `echo $HELLO`

 #### Scoping of Env Vars